-A CT scan can provide specific information about the size, shape, and position of masses orin the lung.
+A CT scan can provide specific information about the size, shape, and position of masses or A growth or lump that may be malignant (cancer) or benign in the lung.
 It also can help find enlarged lymph nodes or masses in other organs that might be caused by the spread of lung cancer.
 It is important to note that, while a CT scan is very good at showing that something is there, it cannot tell what it is.
-For that, other tests are needed.
+For that, other tests are needed.4,5

-Sometimes a patient will be asked to drink a 1solution, or a dye will be injected before a CT scan, so that some organs and blood vessels show up more clearly.
+Sometimes a patient will be asked to drink a A dye or other substance that helps show abnormal areas inside the body solution, or a dye will be injected Into or within a vein before a CT scan, so that some organs and blood vessels show up more clearly.
 A patient must not move while the pictures are being taken.
 Sometimes a patient may be asked to hold his or her breath for a few seconds.
-CT scans usually only take a few minutes to complete.
+CT scans usually only take a few minutes to complete.4,5

-Today, a 3is most commonly used to look for lung cancer and follow up on changes in lung nodules.
-This uses less than half the radiation of a regular chest CT scan.
+Today, a A newer form of CT scan that uses less radiation than a standard chest CT and takes less than one minute to complete.
+It continuously rotates in a spiral motion and takes several three-dimensional, very detailed X-rays of the lungs. is most commonly used to look for lung cancer and follow up on changes in lung nodules.
+This uses less than half the radiation of a regular chest CT scan.4,5

 Magnetic resonance imaging (MRI)